 Our Philippines Travel Plan

 Of course, all this is just the theory.
 Having a plan is important, but things tend to go off-plan from time to time.
 The first destination on our list was Rome, where we planned to spend our first night before jetting off to the Philippines the following evening.

-If you enjoyed our Philippines Travel Plan, you may also like:
+If you enjoyed our Philippines Travel Plan, check out our other Tropical Travel Plans.
+You may also like: